Efficient Parameter Estimation of Truncated Boolean Product Distributions: Introduction

 \paragraph{Related Work.} Our work develops novel techniques for truncated statistics for discrete distributions.
-As aforementioned, there has been a large number of recent works dealing inference with truncated data from a Gaussian distribution~\citep{DGTZ18,KTZ19,DGTZ19} or mixtures of Gaussians~\citep{NP19} but to the best of our knowledge there is no work dealing with discrete distributions.
+As aforementioned, there has been a large number of recent works dealing inference with truncated data from a Gaussian distribution~\cite{DGTZ18,KTZ19,DGTZ19} or mixtures of Gaussians~\cite{NP19} but to the best of our knowledge there is no work dealing with discrete distributions.
 An additional feature of our work compared to those results is that our methods are not limited to parameter estimation but enable any statistical task to be performed on truncated datasets by providing a sampler to the true underlying distribution.
 While this requires a mildly stronger than necessary but natural assumption on the truncation set, we show that the more complex SGD based methods developed in prior work can also be applied in the discrete settings we consider.

 The field of robust statistics is also very related to our work as it also deals with biased data-sets and aims to identify the distribution that generated the data.
 Truncation can be seen as an adversary erasing samples outside a certain set.
-Recently, there has been a lot of theoretical work for computationally-efficient robust estimation of high-dimensional distributions in the presence of arbitrary corruptions to a small $\varepsilon$ fraction of the samples, allowing for both deletions of samples and additions of samples \citep{DKK+16b,CSV17,LRV16,DKK+17,DKK+18,hopkins2019hard}.
+Recently, there has been a lot of theoretical work for computationally-efficient robust estimation of high-dimensional distributions in the presence of arbitrary corruptions to a small $\varepsilon$ fraction of the samples, allowing for both deletions of samples and additions of samples \cite{DKK+16b,CSV17,LRV16,DKK+17,DKK+18,hopkins2019hard}.
 In particular, the work of~\cite{DKK+16b} deals with the problem of learning binary-product distributions.

 Another line of related work concerns learning from positive examples.
 The work of \cite{de2014learning} considers a setting where samples are obtained from the uniform distribution over the hypercube truncated on a set $S$.
 However, their goal is somewhat orthogonal to ours.
-It aims to accurately learn the set $S$ while the distribution is already known.
-In contrast, in our setting the truncation set is known and the goal is to learn the distribution.
-More recently, \citep{canonne2020learning} extend these results to learning the truncation set with truncated samples from continuous distributions.
+It aims to accurately learn the uniform distribution conditioned on the set $S$.
+In contrast, in our setting we have membership access to the truncation set and the goal is to learn the parameters of the target Boolean product distribution.
+More recently, \cite{canonne2020learning} extend the results of \cite{de2014learning} to the continuous domain.